Sign in

 From contributor R:

-I too have laminated MDF but with no problems.
-First scuff sand both sides to be glued and apply a very thin layer of glue to both sides and press together and let it set overnight for best results.
+I've also laminated MDF without issues.
+First, scuff sand both sides to be glued, apply a thin glue layer on both, press them together, and let it set overnight for the best results.

 From contributor H: